You Only Live Once! Time to take the Mother City by its horns.

 R1 100 (full-day tour: Monday – Saturday, 10am – 4pm, includes lunch and wine tastings)

-Location Meet at the Stellenbosch Information Centre or arrange for a B&B pick-up in the area
+Location Meet at 47 Church Street, Stellenbosch or arrange for a B&B pick-up in the area

 There can’t be more than a handful of places in the world where people wake up ridiculously early, go to a beach, and dance to music that no-one else can hear… Cape Town is one of them.
 The sight may seem unusual to anyone who happens to stumble upon these secret events but hey, it’s not about what anyone else thinks…